-A review of the curriculum in elementary school social studies with emphasis on the methods, resources and materials needed to provide a variety of effective learning experiences for elementary school children.
+A review of the curriculum in elementary school social studies with emphasis on the methods, resources and materials needed to provide a variety of effective learning experiences for students.
+Fieldwork required.

 TSL 3080 - Introduction TESOL

 Prerequisites: Junior standing or departmental approval